sourcegraph/handbook/content/departments/engineering/dev/process/cloud_processes.md

 If you have created an organization on Sourcegraph Cloud (in production) for yourself that you’ve been using for testing or learning, follow these instructions when it’s time to delete it:

 - Go to your organization settings page.
-You can access it from the top right menu where there's a link to your org.
+You can access it from the top right menu where there's a link to your organization.

 - You should see the "Delete this organization" button in the bottom of the page.
 Go ahead and click it, confirming the deletion by typing the org's name in the input field.

-  Note that this action can't be undone and will hard delete the organization along with all resources associated to it, such as:
+  Note that this action can't be undone and will hard delete the organization along with all resources associated to it, including:

-  - Organization members
+  - Organization membership
   - Organization invitations
   - Registry extensions
   - Saved searches